-We estimate that the net proceeds from the sale of ordinary shares in this offering will be approximately \$\\$ million, based on an assumed initial public offering price of \$\\$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option to purchase additional ordinary shares from us we estimate that our net proceeds will be approximately \$\\$ million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of 6,150,000 ordinary shares in this offering will be approximately \$71.8 million, based on the initial public offering price of \$13.00 per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option to purchase additional ordinary shares from us, we estimate that our net proceeds will be approximately \$82.9 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.